 Making the case for action

-Atrial fibrillation (AF) increases the risk of stroke, heart attack and dementia, so is a priority for many sustainability and transformation partnerships (STPs).New analysis from Public Health England and NHS England shows that, over 3 years, achieving optimal treatment for people diagnosed with AF could prevent up to 14,220 strokes across England.
+Atrial fibrillation (AF) increases the risk of stroke, heart attack and dementia, so is a priority for many local partnerships.
+Recent analysis from Public Health England and NHS England shows that, over 3 years, achieving optimal treatment for people diagnosed with AF could prevent up to 14,220 strokes across England.
 This could save £240 million.
-They've used published data to produce infographics for each STP.
+They've used published data to produce infographics for each local area.

 We've published guidance and quality standards on AF, and tools to help with putting it into practice.
-Our guidance is aligned with the NHS England RightCare and Public Health England cardiovascular disease (CVD) prevention pathway.
+Our guidance is aligned with the NHS England RightCare and Public Health England cardiovascular disease (CVD) prevention pathway and will support delivery of the national ambitions for AF.

 Focusing on AF will support the Five Year Forward View priority ‘Getting serious about prevention’.